AU-BCE-EE/STM/README.md

 # STM
 Simple heat transfer model for predicting the temperature of animal slurry (animal manure with < about 15% dry matter) or similar materials during storage in outdoor tanks.
 The STM repository has Fortran 90 source code (in `src`), compiled binary files for Linux and Windows (in `bin`), example input files and default parameter file (in `inputs`), and finally, a few tests ( in `tests`).
-This READEME file describes the model and the program.
+This README file describes the model and gives a short introduction to the software program.
-For more information on the software program and detailed example, see the [STM-applications repo]((https://github.com/sashahafner/STM-applications).
+For detailed examples and more information on the software program, see the [STM-applications repo]((https://github.com/sashahafner/STM-applications).

 # Model description
 The model predicts the average temperature of slurry within a storage structure.